View of Black Sea Turkey from a balcony.

 You get to see these scenes from what it would have been like in those days.

-There was also the Sinop museum.
+There was also the Sinop Museum.
 My favorite thing in there was this replica furnace.
-They recreated a life size version of what would have been used.
+They recreated a life-size version of what would have been used.

 There are tons of fascinating artifacts in there and an interesting peek back in time.
-They even had these panels of ground work that had been saved.
+They even had these panels of groundwork that had been saved.
 Such amazing craftsmanship.

 The Sinop Castle had a great view of the sea and the city.
 I love being able to climb up to the tops of these places and wonder what it looked like 100, 200 years ago.